We now accept

 One of the participants explains her boycott by the fact that her sons are occupied with homework for almost all of their free time, and therefore they do not have time to communicate with friends and family, to engage in an interesting hobby, or to relax.
 In addition, the problem is also in the exercises themselves: they are monotonous and tedious, for example, rewriting large texts in a notebook from a textbook.

 Due to the fact that teachers give too much homework, family leisure has to be adjusted for it, such as canceling picnics and walks and not going to the movies or cafes, as children need to do homework.
-Spanish mothers also believe that exercises for self-fulfillment should be more fun and creative – creating different crafts, a photoreport on plants or insects learned in the class, etc.
+Spanish mothers also believe that exercises for self-fulfillment should be more fun and creative – creating different crafts, a photo report on plants or insects learned in the class, etc.

-Who Supports
+Who Supports No Homework System

 British moms and dads support this view.
 Anne, the mother of two sons, believes that school assignments kill their love of reading.
 Teachers are required to read the literature daily from the program, and the kids do not like it, although they spend hours with their favorite books.
 In addition, children often want to move, play, and walk, but instead adults force them to go home and prepare for lessons.
 Moreover, many parents believe that it is not necessary to do homework every day, and in return, it is much better to give the student a rest and study the world freely.